 Among serious theological voices grappling with the existential-risk issues Jem addresses, Jack Miles comes foremost to mind.
 Indeed, now is a good time to return to his seminal essay titled "Global Requiem: The Apocalyptic Moment in Religion, Science, and Art" (2000).

-The many in deep denial aside, among Jem's most thoughtful critics is UK cultural historian Jeremy Lent, who argues instead for radical commitment to "deep transformation" and the emergence of an Ecological Civilization.
-In both his historical-structural critique of late capitalism and his articulation of a constructive-postmodern alternative, Jeremy echoes Pope Francis, Thomas Berry, Sallie McFague, Catherine Keller, David Korten, Douglas Rushkoff and fellow travelers at Team Human, and Joe Holland, among others.
+The many in deep denial aside, Jem's most thoughtful critics include UK cultural historian Jeremy Lent, who argues instead for radical commitment to "deep transformation" and a hoped-for emergence of Ecological Civilization.
+In both his historical-structural critique of late capitalism and his articulation of a constructive-postmodern alternative, Jeremy echoes Pope Francis, Thomas Berry, Sallie McFague, Catherine Keller, David Korten, Paul Hawken, Douglas Rushkoff and fellow travelers at Team Human, and Joe Holland, among others.
 His ethical-practical template for confronting Empire's penchant for self-inflicted crises and indifference to human suffering is the powerful hybrid of classical Hebrew prophecy (including the prophet Yeshua ben Nazareth) and modern social movements.

 Jeremy's complaint against Jem's inevitable-near-term-social-collapse thesis is twofold.
 For one, Jeremy objects in principle to any definitive prognosis regarding our collective future, given what chaos and system theorists say about non-linear dynamics and historical contingency (and, I would add, what Nassim Taleb says about the impact of "black swan events" in history).
-He also points to continuing scientific uncertainty over various climate tipping points, assumptions regarding parameters in climate modeling, and so on.
-For example, according to leading climatologist Michael Mann (Penn State), a reading of the "methane bomb" hypothesis as confirmation of runaway climate change already unfolding is in fact not supported by the latest research; rather, the models forecast big positive-feedback effects from methane release (which will accelerate global warming in a self-reinforcing process) likely will not occur until later in the century (on the assumption of BAU emissions, which likely will be reduced to some extent in coming decades).
-For another, Jeremy fears many will miss the positive, liberating, and deeply ethical-spiritual implications of Jem's acceptance-despair stance and conclude instead that with midnight nearing on the Titanic and far too few lifeboats in sight, one may as well drink, dance, and sex(t) while one can.
-The privileged will maintain their denial and assent to eco-apartheid.
+He also points to continuing scientific uncertainty over climate tipping points, assumptions regarding parameters in climate modeling, and so on.
+For example, according to leading climatologist Michael Mann (Penn State), the real worry over a "methane bomb" slowly set off by melting permafrost should not be taken as confirmation of runaway climate change already unfolding.
+Rather, the models forecast big positive-feedback effects from carbon and methane release in the Arctic likely will not occur until later in the century, and further this predicted tipping-point process assumes BAU emissions over several decades--a scenario that seems unlikely as governments, businesses, and civil society finally move in a serious way to reduce hydrocarbon burning over the next 10-15 years.

-So, take the time soon--maybe during the Fourth of July break--to engage these thinkers, beginning with Jem's dark gem of a reflection on deep adaptation from last July, then Jeremy's initial reply, and then Jem's response.
-It sure beats watching Trump's self-coronation spectacle.
+So, take the time soon to engage these thinkers, beginning with Jem's dark gem of a reflection on deep adaptation, then Jeremy's initial reply, and then Jem's response.

 With a nod to Confucius, who responded to disinformation and corruption of culture in his day with a call for the "rectification of names"--i.e., the practice of honestly and accurately naming reality--I suggest we support the "Call it a Crisis" campaign sponsored by Al Gore's Climate Reality Project: https://www.climaterealityproject.org/blog/why-do-we-call-it-climate-crisis.